ecschuetz/TWS-API-Historical-Data-Manager/README.md

 <!-- GETTING STARTED -->
 ## Getting Started
-Make Sure you have the latest TWS API see: https://interactivebrokers.github.io If you have a MATLAB license, just get all .m and the .fig files and Run Programm.m If you dont have MATLAB, install the .exe file in the Excecutable folder
+Make sure you have the latest TWS API see: https://interactivebrokers.github.io

+If you have a MATLAB license, just get all .m and the .fig files and Run Programm.m

+If you dont have MATLAB, install the .exe file in the Excecutable folder

 If you are able to Run the GUI, make sure youre Trader Workstation is set up correctly with input arguments you choose in the GUI